 Aqaba is also a good place to relax and enjoy the hot sea.
 Be aware that Aqaba is very hot, especially in Summer.

 By Ellis from Backpack Adventures

 The Dana Nature reserve is one of Jordan’s most beautiful and largest nature reserves.
 Although less famous than Petra or Wadi Rum it certainly offers equally stunning landscapes and it is home to a variety of Jordanian wildlife.
 It’s heaven for birdwatchers and those interested in reptiles.

 This 16-kilometer hiking trail through the Dana gorge follows a dry riverbed.
-When hiking you may come across strange plants, flowers, and trees as well as the possibility to spot lizards and maybe even ibex or the elusive sand cat if you are lucky.
-Wherever you go, you have beautiful views of the red rock formations that surround the Dana valley.
+When hiking, you may come across strange plants, flowers, and trees, as well as the possibility to spot lizards and maybe even ibex or the elusive sand cat if you are lucky.
+Wherever you go, you have beautiful views of the red rock formations surrounding the Dana valley.

 The hike ends at the Feynan Ecolodge in the middle of the desert.
 It’s an up-market place but well worth the cost.
-Budget travelers can take a taxi back to Dana where there are a number of budget hotels.
+Budget travelers can take a taxi back to Dana, where there are many budget hotels.

 Landmarks Jordan – Castles

 On top of the castle, you will find amazing views of the Jordan Valley, the desert, and the olive oil trees surrounding it.
-Nearby there is the Ajloun Forest Reserve, which is a beautiful nature reserve great to do hikes.
-And just about 40 min by car the city of Jerash, which has an outstanding archeological site.
+Nearby there is the Ajloun Forest Reserve, which is a beautiful nature reserve great for doing hikes.
+And just about 40 min by car to the city of Jerash, which has an outstanding archeological site.

 Kerak Castle is one of the largest castles in the Levant, it was built in 1140 and belonged to the crusaders.
 It is one of Jordan’s most famous attractions and is located on the King’s highway on the way to Petra, making it a mandatory stop.